bevacqua/dragula/contributing.markdown

 npm run build
 ```

-You can also run the build continuously, _to faciliate development_, with this command.
+You can also run the build continuously, _to facilitate development_, with this command.

 ```shell
 npm start